Table of Contents

 Skye terriers are great little dogs, but they like to have things their own way and can be really stubborn.

-This breed of dog does need regular exercise and will require lots of walks to stay fit and happy.
+Skye terriers need regular exercise and will require lots of walks to stay fit and happy.

 2. Cane Corso